How much Currency can you take in or out of the Philippines

 How much in Philippine currency can you take in or out of the Philippines

-That figure is just 10,000 pesos, enough to last you a day or two when you arrive.
+Prior to 2016 the figure was just 10,000 pesos, enough to last you a day or two when you arrive.

 How much in Travellors Cheques can you take in or out of the Philippines